Geomatyx/Eagloo-DEM-modification-software/README.md

 </p>

 ## 1 | Introduction
-This software is designed for simplified some Digital Elevation Models (DEMs) modelisation.
+Eagloo is a package designed for simplified Digital Elevation Models (DEMs) modification.
 It is made to co-register, subtract, interpolate, calculate mass and volume, and automatically generate a synthetic PDF.
 Eagloo is a tool for researchers, scientists, and anyone working with DEMs.

-## 2 | Purposes of this software
+## 2 | Work carried out
-- Create a user interface that allows the use of specific functions for processing and analyzing digital elevation models (DEMs) without any knowledge of code.
+- Creation of a user interface that allows the use of specific functions for processing and analyzing digital elevation models (DEMs) without any knowledge of code
-- Improve the efficiency of DEM processing by providing an easier method for selecting input data using a pipeline approach.
+- Improving the efficiency of DEM processing by using a pipeline approach
-- Automatically generate reports.
+- Creation of a function for automatically generate reports

 ## 3 | External Open Source ressources used
-Various external libraries and frameworks were utilized, with the most frequently used resources presented below.
+Various external libraries and packages were utilized, with the most frequently used resources presented below.
 A comprehensive list of all libraries used can be found at the bottom of the page.

 ### Frontend
-The user interface was developed using the [PySimpleGUI](https://www.pysimplegui.org/en/latest/) library(under GNU GPL license).
+The user interface was developed using the [PySimpleGUI] (https://www.pysimplegui.org/en/latest/) package (under GNU GPL license).

 ### Processing data
-To modify certain input and output data, the [GDAL](https://github.com/OSGeo/gdal) framework was utilized(under MIT license).
+To modify certain input and output data, the [GDAL](https://github.com/OSGeo/gdal) framework was utilized (under MIT license).

 ### Co-registration, Interpolation, Errors
-The functions used for co-registration, interpolation, and calculating errors of the digital elevation models (DEMs) are from the [xDEM](https://github.com/GlacioHack/xdem)(under MIT license).
+The functions used for co-registration, interpolation, and calculating errors of the digital elevation models (DEMs) are from the [xDEM](https://github.com/GlacioHack/xdem) package (under MIT license).

 ### PDF
 To automatically generate a PDF report, the [FPDF](http://www.fpdf.org/) library was utilized(no usage restriction).